Mission Trip Experience

-Fondwa is a very safe community and families should feel comfortable traveling together.
-Trips focus on relational experiences.
-Each day we begin with coffee at a neighbor’s house to learn more about their life before we head to our work site.
+Fondwa is a very safe community and families should feel comfortable traveling together. rips focus on relational experiences.
+Each day, we begin with coffee at a neighbor’s house to learn more about their life before we head to our work site.

 Each trip participant must complete the Mission Trip Information form.
 Please click on the button below to submit your form(s) electronically.

 If you prefer to pay with a credit card, please select the payment option below.
 Trip deposits are nonrefundable.
 Payments may also be sent by check to our mailing address (see below).

 Please select the button below to pay for your airfare.
 The trip coordinator will provide the amount to you prior to departure.